🔄 Backend-Controlled, UI-Compatible API Flow

 - Trigger a reply - Generate the AI response (with optional knowledge integration)

-- Poll for completion - Wait for the assistant response to be ready
+- Monitor completion - Wait for the assistant response using streaming or polling

 Enhanced Capabilities: